MyCryptoHQ/knowledge-base-content/how-to/getting-started/where-to-get-testnet-ether.md

 ### Requesting Additional Funds

 You're free to request testnet funds multiple times, but keep in mind that the amount of testnet Ether you can request in a day is limited based on the demand.
-If you need a higher amount of testnet Ether, please [reach out to us directly](/contact-us) or send an email to [support@mycrypto.com](support@mycrypto.com).
+If you need a higher amount of testnet Ether, please send an email to [support@mycrypto.com](support@mycrypto.com).
 Include your testnet address and the name of the testnet on which you would like to receive funds.

 If you are a [MyCrypto Member](https://app.mycrypto.com/membership?utm_medium=organic&utm_source=support&utm_campaign=faucet), you are able to request up to 10 testnet ETH per 24-hour period.